Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 What does the org dashboard actually show?

 Concept-level skill coverage across your team, anonymised and aggregated.
 Retention curves.
 Solo-throughput trend (the user-only metric).
-Bus-factor warnings on concepts demonstrated by ≤ 2 engineers.
-No source code ever leaves your boundary — only concept tags and outcomes.
+Bus-factor warnings on concepts demonstrated by 2 or fewer engineers.
+No source code ever leaves your boundary; only concept tags and outcomes.

 Where does the data live?